-As part of SANE's COVID mental health series, one of our Help Centre counsellors shares their top tips for coping with anxiety.
+As part of SANE's COVID-19 mental health series, one of our Help Centre counsellors shares their top tips for coping with anxiety.

-Does uncertainty make you anxious?
-If you’re like most people in Australia, you’ve been dealing with uncertainty and change because of COVID.
+If you’re like most people in Australia, you’ve been dealing with uncertainty and change because of COVID-19.
 If this has caused you anxiety, you’re not alone.
-It’s natural to experience challenging emotions during a pandemic!
+It’s natural to experience challenging emotions during a pandemic.
 But, if you’re finding you can’t get a break from anxiety, stress and worry, it’s important you have strategies to help you get through.

-Anxiety is a natural response – and one way that your mind and body tries to prepare you for responding to uncertainty, fear or a sense of danger.
+Try not to think of your anxiety as 'good' or 'bad'.
+Anxiety is a natural response – one way your mind and body tries to prepare you for responding to a perceived threat.

 Some ways to do this include:

-COVID-19 has impacted significantly on our usual routines for things like work, school, and family and social activities.
-However, it’s important to try to establish some sort of routine where possible.
+COVID-19 can impact our usual routines for things like work, school, and family and social activities.
+However, it’s important to try to establish some sort of routine where it's possible.

 Routines can give a sense of stability, even in uncertain times.
 Think about healthy rituals that can structure your day, like:

-When living with different levels of restriction during a pandemic, fun and connection can be difficult to come by.
-But enjoyment and social connection are essential to reducing anxiety.
+If you're in lockdown or limited in what you usually like to do, fun and connection can be difficult to come by.
+But enjoyment and social connection are important for reducing anxiety.
 Make sure you get enough of these things, even if they’re as simple as:

-How many times have you checked the news, only to feel worse?
-If you’re reading articles for a sense of safety or reassurance, but feeling more anxious afterwards, it may be good to limit your media intake.
-You may even choose to take a complete break from news updates, if they’re feeling overwhelming.
+If you find that reading news or updates makes you anxious, it may be helpful to limit your media intake.
+You can even choose to take a complete break from news updates, if they’re feeling overwhelming.

 Remember, you’ve been through tough times before.
 Take a moment to write down what got you through these times in your past.
-Perhaps it was the initial onset of COVID, or maybe it was moving house, taking an exam, or starting to work from home.
+Perhaps it was the initial onset of COVID-19, or maybe it was moving house or a relationship ending.
 Think about your strengths and the tools you used to get through those times.
 Keep this list within reach for when you’re anxious.

 And lastly, a bonus tip: If you feel overwhelmed, reach out to someone you trust or a service that can support you.
-The SANE Help Centre is open from Monday to Friday, 10am–10pm AEST.
+SANE counselling support is open from Monday to Friday, 10am–10pm AEST/AEDT.
 Our team of counsellors are available by phone, web chat and email, so you can comfortably communicate in the way that feels best for you.